 Finally, we note that if the two fermions do not have the same mass, then the method presented above is not applicable.
-However, generalizations of the above method exist in the literature that can be employed to evaluate helicity amplitudes of the form of Eq.
-(H.4.10) for unequal mass fermions; see, e.g., Ref.
-[316].
-An alternative approach due to Hagiwara and Zeppenfeld [105] is reviewed in Appendix I.1.
+However, generalizations of the above method exist in the literature that can be employed to evaluate helicity amplitudes of the form of eq.
+(H.4.10) for unequal mass fermions; see, e.g., ref.
+[319].
+An alternative approach due to Hagiwara and Zeppenfeld [106] is reviewed in Appendix I.1.

-Appendix I. Helicity amplitudes and the spinor helicity method
+Appendix I: Helicity amplitudes and the spinor helicity method

 In Appendix H, we showed how to use the Bouchiat-Michel formulae (with versions applicable to both two-component and four-component spinor wave functions) to construct helicity amplitudes for processes with two initial state and two final state equal mass fermions (or a fermion-antifermion pair) in the center-of-mass frame of the two fermions.
 For practical applications, it is important to extend these techniques to allow for final states with an arbitrary number of particles.
-The techniques should be powerful enough to allow for pairs of fermions of unequal mass, and both massless and massive spin-1 particles.
-Ideally, these techniques should produce simple analytic results (when possible) and yield efficient numerical algorithms for the evaluation of the helicity amplitudes.
+The techniques should be powerful enough to allow for pairs of fermions of unequal